metasmile/awesome-strings/README.md

 ### TODO
 * [ ] Add a feature that updates from original repo automatically.
 * [ ] Attach a simple finder that shows matched patterns or coverage.
+* [ ] Import a good tool using subtree to manage them.